NishanBhattarai327/vanilla-chess/documentation.md

 1. ChessBot.getMove() is called with current game state
 2. Based on difficulty level:
    - Easy: Selects a random valid move
-   - Medium: Prioritizes captures and checks
+   - Medium: Prioritizes captures and checks over random moves
-   - Hard: Evaluates positions to find best move
+   - Hard: Evaluates positions with piece values, center control, and check bonuses
-3. Bot "thinks" for a short delay based on level
+3. Bot "thinks" for a delay period based on level (500ms for easy, 1000ms for medium, 2000ms for hard)
 4. Move is executed and appropriate sound is played
 5. Board is updated with new position
 6. Timer switches back to player
 7. Game checks for end conditions

+### Sound System Details
+1. **Dual Implementation**:
+   - Tries to use pre-recorded audio files first
+   - Falls back to Web Audio API synthesis if files are unavailable
+   - Resumable AudioContext to comply with browser autoplay policies

+2. **Sound Types and Implementation**:
+   - Move: Simulates wooden piece placement with transients and resonance
+   - Capture: More substantial wooden impact with deeper resonance
+   - Check: Alert tone with specific frequencies
+   - Checkmate: Multi-tone sequence indicating game end
+   - Stalemate: Neutral ending tone
+   - Castling: Two sequential wooden clicks with timing separation
+   - Promotion: Celebratory tone sequence

+3. **Advanced Audio Features**:
+   - ADSR envelope control (Attack, Decay, Sustain, Release)
+   - Low-pass filtering for realistic wooden sounds
+   - Noise generation with custom shaping for authentic chess piece movement
+   - Multiple oscillators for rich, complex sounds
+   - Volume normalization and consistent acoustic character

+4. **Themable Sound System**:
+   - Standard, Classic, and Modern built-in themes
+   - Support for custom theme creation
+   - API for adding new themes at runtime

 ### Game End Conditions
 1. **Checkmate**: A player's king is in check and has no legal moves